 News

-We’re excited to trial a new Total Triage system using AccuRx from Monday 18th August to Friday 22nd August.
+We’re excited to inform you of our Total Triage system using AccuRx.
 You’ll be asked to complete a short online form—via the NHS App or our practice website—to submit medical or administrative requests swiftly and securely.

 -